 This video offers professional insight into the H1N1 influenza outbreak.

 When a School Decides to Shut its Doors

-What level of outbreak will prompt a public school to shut its doors?
-While each school’s leaders may utilize a different set of criteria, it appears that most public schools will close the campus once 30% of its students have influenza symptoms.
+What level of an outbreak will prompt a public school to shut its doors?
+While each school’s leaders may utilize a different set of criteria, it appears that most public schools will close the campus once 30% of their students have influenza symptoms.

 These select Massachusetts examples are just two of the many schools that have been forced to shut down in recent months – and the numbers of school closures continue to climb.

 This video from John Hopkins address some of the pediatric concerns

 Why Some Schools are Fighting to Stay Open

 While Massachusetts area schools are struggling to contain the steady spread of the H1N1 virus, other states are adamantly hoping to avoid school closures.

 For example, Alabama State Health Officer, Don Williamson, has urged the state’s schools to avoid shutting down campuses due to the H1N1 virus, citing the Centers for Disease Control’s recommendation to close their schools only as a last resort.